bobthemighty/codefiend-site/content/a-fair-pay-review-process.md

 * We pay below market rate.
 We make up for it with a sense of mission, and a fantastic learning culture.
 * We pay over market rate, because the work here is boring.

 None of these are wrong.
-I work for an early-stage startup, and our pay scales are in the middle of market rate, but we're working on fixing climate change, and everybody is really friendly.
+I work for an early-stage startup, and our pay scales are market rate, but we're working on fixing climate change, and everybody is really friendly.
 Also, we have stock options, and a very well provisioned fridge.
 Those factors are enough to keep people happy, for the most part.

 I know people who work in finance, and earn double what I do, but they're shuffling around money on behalf of hedge funds.